Staging the Bedroom DIY Home Staging Tips for a faster, more profitable home sale

 How to make a bed for home staging

-When staging the bedroom, your goal is to make home buyers feel like they could be comfortable sleeping in that room.
+When staging the bedroom, your goal is to make home buyers WANT to sleep in that room!
 If bed linens are stained and tired looking, overly bright or heavily patterned, replace them with soft neutral colors.
 Aim for that high-end, layered hotel look that people desire.

 Inexpensive “bed in a bag” linens can be purchased for staging the bedroom.
 These bed sets are coordinating bed linens that come with most of the essentials.
 "Bed in a bag" sets usually include a comforter, a bed skirt, pillow shams and sometimes, decorative pillows.
 You can find sets like these at; sears.com/comforters, kinglinen.com, samsclub.com, echo bedding, amazon, macys, JC Penny, etc.